 How to save money on Edinburgh attractions?

-For those planning to spend more time in Scotland and enjoy historical sites, you can check out the National Trust for Scotland Discover Ticket and Historic Scotland Explore Pass.
-Although both of these two passes only cover a few sites in Edinburgh, they each cover over 70 sites throughout Scotland.
+For those planning to spend more time in Scotland and enjoy historical sites, you can check out the Scottish Heritage Pass (valid April to October) and Historic Scotland Explorer Pass.
+Although both of these two passes only cover a few sites in Edinburgh, they each cover over 120 sites throughout Scotland, including Edinburgh Castle, Stirling Castle, and Culloden Battlefield.

 Where can I find more information?